-With the initial performance criterion (Equation 3), the highest probability of success was achieved with installation starting in spring (58 %), followed by FWP (57 %) and CLT end-grain protection (52 %).
-If the only known factor was the duration of installation or post-installation period, the probability of success was between 38 % and 49 % for the duration of 1 to 4 weeks but dropped to 26 % for the 16-week installation period.
+When using the initial performance criterion (Equation 3), the highest probability of success was achieved with installation starting in spring (58 %), followed by FWP (57 %) and CLT end-grain protection (52 %).
+If the only known factor was the duration of installation or post-installation period, the probability of success was between 38 % and 49 % for the duration of one or four weeks but dropped to 26 % for the 16-week installation period.